Caffeine Addiction and Its Effects

 Caffeine is primarily derived from coffee beans but it is also present in other plant products like tea leaves, cocoa beans, kola nuts and up to 60 other sources.
 It is also synthetically added to many food products, medicine, and beverages to induce some desirable effects that sometimes lead to people depending on them.
 Caffeine on its own tastes bitter and has properties that can alter a person’s mood and metabolism to make the consumer more alert and more energetic.
 This is precisely why it is very popular and contained in many beverages today.

 Does this mean that caffeine is addictive?
-Technically, the answer is no, as caffeine abuse does not comply with all of the characteristics of an addiction.
 The correct term would be caffeine dependence.
 Despite this fact, caffeine is still classified as an addictive substance by the World Health Organization.

 How Does Caffeine Work?

 Caffeine is easily absorbed from the small intestine and the highest concentration of the substance usually occurs at about an hour after ingestion and can last for up to five more hours thereafter.
 Once absorbed, it is transported quickly to the brain where it has an effect on the central nervous system, thereby making it a stimulant.
 Caffeine does not collect anywhere in the body and it leaves through urine a few hours after it has been consumed.